 top of page

-Using PileLAT, we modelled the soil–pile interaction with appropriate nonlinear p–y curve formulations.
-The computed lateral deflections and bending moments compared well with the field test results, demonstrating both the reliability and efficiency of the software in capturing soil–structure response under lateral loading.
+Using PileLAT, we modeled the soil–pile interaction with appropriate nonlinear p–y curve formulations.
+The computed lateral deflections and bending moments compared well with the field test results.
+This demonstrates both the reliability and efficiency of the software in capturing soil–structure response under lateral loading.

 The length of the pile from the load point to the toe is 16.6 m.
 The horizontal load is applied at a height of 0.48 m above the ground surface.
-The cross section of the pile is a circular pipe with a thickness of 0.0095 m and an outer diameter of 0.324 m.
-The total moment of inertia (I) for the pile is 1.43 x 10^8 mm^4 based on Christensen (2006) with considering two angle irons attached to the north and south sides of the piles.
+The cross-section of the pile is a circular pipe with a thickness of 0.0095 m and an outer diameter of 0.324 m.
+The total moment of inertia (I) for the pile is 1.43 x 10^8 mm^4 based on Christensen (2006), considering two angle irons attached to the north and south sides of the piles.
 The elastic modulus is assumed to be 200 GPa.

 The table below is extracted from Christensen (2006) for the soil layers and soil properties used in the PileLAT program.